What Hairstyle Goes With What Dress? Here’s the Full Guide

 1) Strapless Dress

-Quick tip: Add height at the crown or wear loose curls to make the neckline softer.
+Quick tip: Add some height at the crown or go for loose curls to soften the whole look.

 2) Off-the-Shoulder

-Quick tip: Use a side part to create balance and open up the neckline.
+Quick tip: Try a side part to create some asymmetry and open up the neckline more.

 3) Sweetheart Neckline

-Quick tip: Leave a few front strands to fall gently around your face.
+Quick tip: Leave a few pieces in front to frame your face softly.

 4) V-Neck Dress

-Quick tip: Pull back some hair on both sides to emphasize the neckline.
+Quick tip: Pull some hair back on both sides to really emphasize the V-line.

 Related: How to Do a Dragon Braid – For Beginners